ThinkR-open/lightparser/README.md

 #> - Verify your test is in `"tests/testthat/"` directory
 #> - Verify this Rmd appears in `"vignettes/"` directory
 ````

+## Similar work

+{lightparser} is a light version of {parsermd} that has not been updated
+for a long time, and which is not compatible with the latest versions of
+C++ compilers. {lightparser} does not rely on C++ compilation.

 ## Code of Conduct